Our Top Discoveries From globalFEST 2018

 - from Kin Sonic

-A hands-down favorite for all of us, this band from Kinshasa, fronted by veteran vocalist Jupiter Bokondji made its U.S. debut at globalFEST with a joyous, super-high energy set that matched the charming lilt of Congolese soukous with propulsive, exhilarating speed.
+A hands-down favorite for all of us, this band from Kinshasa, fronted by veteran vocalist Jupiter Bokondji, made its U.S. debut at globalFEST with a joyous, super-high energy set that matched the charming lilt of Congolese soukous with propulsive, exhilarating speed.

 Mohsen Namjoo